-Omecamtiv mecarbil is being evaluated for the potential treatment of heart failure under a strategic alliance with Amgen established in 2006 to discover, develop, and commercialize novel small molecule therapeutics designed to activate cardiac muscle, including omecamtiv mecarbil (the "Amgen Agreement").
+Omecamtiv mecarbil is being evaluated for the potential treatment of heart failure under a strategic alliance with Amgen established in 2006 to discover, develop, and commercialize novel small molecule therapeutics designed to activate cardiac muscle contractility, including omecamtiv mecarbil (the "Amgen Agreement").
 Amgen, in collaboration with Cytokinetics, is conducting GALACTIC-HF (Global Approach to Lowering Adverse Cardiac Outcomes Through Improving Contractility in Heart Failure), a Phase 3 cardiovascular outcomes clinical trial of omecamtiv mecarbil in heart failure.
-Cytokinetics and Amgen are also planning a second Phase 3 clinical trial intended to evaluate its potential to increase exercise performance, a trial to be conducted by Cytokinetics.
+Cytokinetics is working together with Amgen towards the objective of starting a second Phase 3 clinical trial by the end of 2018 intended to evaluate its potential to increase exercise performance, a trial to be conducted by Cytokinetics (METEORIC-HF [Multicenter Exercise Tolerance Evaluation of Omecamtiv Mecarbil Related to Increased Contractility in Heart Failure]).

 Reldesemtiv is structurally distinct from our first-generation FSTA, tirasemtiv, and selectively activates the fast skeletal muscle troponin complex in the sarcomere by increasing its sensitivity to calcium, leading to an increase in skeletal muscle contractility.
 Cytokinetics and Astellas are developing reldesemtiv under the Amended and Restated License and Collaboration Agreement dated December 22, 2014, as further amended in 2016 and 2017 (the "Astellas Agreement").
 Astellas holds an exclusive license to develop and commercialize reldesemtiv worldwide, subject to our development and commercialization participation rights.

-In collaboration with Astellas, we are conducting two Phase 2 clinical trials of reldesemtiv, one in patients with spinal muscular atrophy ("SMA") and one in patients with amyotrophic lateral sclerosis ("ALS"), called FORTITUDE-ALS (Functional Outcomes in a Randomized Trial of Investigational Treatment with CK-2127107 to Understand Decline in Endpoints - in ALS).
-Astellas, in collaboration with Cytokinetics, is conducting a Phase 2 clinical trial of reldesemtiv in patients with chronic obstructive pulmonary disease ("COPD") and a Phase 1b clinical trial of reldesemtiv in elderly subjects with limited mobility.
+In addition, in collaboration with Astellas, we conducted a Phase 2 clinical trial of reldesemtiv in patients with SMA and we are conducting a Phase 2 clinical trial of reldesemtiv in patients with amyotrophic lateral sclerosis ("ALS"), called FORTITUDE-ALS (Functional Outcomes in a Randomized Trial of Investigational Treatment with CK-2127107 to Understand Decline in Endpoints - in ALS).
+Astellas, in collaboration with Cytokinetics, conducted a Phase 2 clinical trial of reldesemtiv in patients with chronic obstructive pulmonary disease ("COPD") and also has been conducting a Phase 1b clinical trial of reldesemtiv in elderly subjects with limited mobility.
 We and Astellas are continuing to conduct a joint research program focused on next-generation skeletal muscle activators.

 All of our drug candidates have demonstrated evidence of potentially clinically relevant pharmacodynamic activity in humans.
 We expect to continue to focus on translating the observed pharmacodynamic activity of these compounds into potentially meaningful clinical benefits for patients.
-All of our drug candidates have arisen from our cytoskeletal research activities.
+All our drug candidates have arisen from our cytoskeletal research activities.
 Our focus on the biology of the cytoskeleton distinguishes us from other biopharmaceutical companies, and potentially positions us to discover and develop novel therapeutics that may be useful for the treatment of severe diseases and medical conditions.
 Each of our drug candidates has a novel mechanism of action compared to currently marketed drugs, which we believe validates our focus on the cytoskeleton as a productive area for drug discovery and development.
-We intend to leverage our experience in muscle contractility in order to expand our current pipeline, and expect to identify additional potential drug candidates that may be suitable for clinical development.
+We intend to leverage our experience in muscle contractility to expand our current pipeline, and expect to identify additional potential drug candidates that may be suitable for clinical development.